node-llm/node-llm/docs/core_features/embeddings.md

 ## Configuring Models

-By default, `node-llm` uses `text-embedding-3-small`.
+By default, `NodeLLM` uses `text-embedding-3-small`.
 You can change this globally or per request.

 ### Global Configuration
 ```ts